Disposal of livestock and other animal carcasses

 Livestock and other animal carcasses left above ground may pose health, biosecurity and environmental risks, and Biosecurity Tasmania recommends that burial be undertaken as soon as practicable, and at the most appropriate site available.

+Animal carcasses must be managed in a hygienic way.
 These requirements apply to livestock producers (for small numbers of livestock or individual animals), hunters, and in the case of larger mortality events on farms (eg., emergencies such as bushfires).

 For small numbers of livestock or individual animals